 - Sustained persistence and desired memory like phenotype of UltraCAR-T cells due to co-expression of mbIL15 helps address T-cell exhaustion, a common issue with current CAR-T therapies;

 - T-cell control by incorporation of kill switch technology to potentially improve the safety profile;

-- Rapid manufacturing of UltraCAR-T cells using our proprietary non-viral gene transfer process, eliminates the need for ex vivo propagation, thus dramatically reducing wait times for patients from weeks to days.
+- Rapid next-day manufacturing of UltraCAR-T cells using our proprietary non-viral gene transfer process, eliminates the need for ex vivo propagation, thus dramatically reducing wait times for patients from weeks to one day after gene transfer.

 The UltraVector® platform incorporates advanced DNA construction technologies and computational models to design and assemble genetic components into complex gene expression programs.
 UltraVector enabled matrices facilitate rapid identification of components that yield desired gene expression.
 Our library of characterized genetic components and associated functional characterization data enable construction of gene programs for optimized expression of multiple effector genes using viral and non-viral delivery methods for precision medicine.